- Gwinnett County School District

 Career clusters allow students to choose a career area of interest in high school.
 Students are enrolled in classes tailored to the career cluster (see list below), which helps them navigate their way to greater lifetime success.
 Multiple career pathways make up each career cluster (i.e. STEM’s pathways are engineering, drafting and design, and electronics).
 Students begin to learn about careers in elementary and middle school, so they are ready to choose a pathway upon reaching high school.

-Are you representing an organization or business looking to partner with us?
+Are you representing an organization or business interested in partnering with us?
 FILL OUT THIS FORM.

 College and Career Development